minhnghia2k3/doc-examples/docs/katalon_studio/about.md

 Integrate Katalon tests into your CI/CD pipeline with Katalon Runtime Engine.

-If you are new to Katalon Studio, learn how to use the product with Quick guide for testers..
+If you are new to Katalon Studio, learn how to use the product with Quick guide for testers.